What Causes Those Unsightly Drywall Dimples?

 There are two basic ways of fighting nail pops: treatment or prevention.

-Treatment involves fixing the nail pops as they appear.
+Treatment involves fixing the popped drywall nails as they appear.
 Here’s how:

 Needless to say, avoiding nail pops by prevention is the easier course.
 Employing an experienced drywall contractor presents one option.